Briefing: Human rights developments in Hong Kong in August 2021

 • Statistics released by the Hong Kong Government have shown that 89,000 Hong Kongers (1.2% of the population) have left the city since the introduction of the National Security Law last year.

-In the same month, HSBC and Canadian insurance company Manulife have faced criticism as reports have surfaced of the two MPF providers refusing to allow Hong Kongers who take up the UK’s BNO scheme early access to their pension savings, at the behest of the MPF Authority.
+In the same month, HSBC and Canadian insurance company Manulife have faced criticism as reports have surfaced of the two MPF providers refusing to allow Hong Kongers who take up the UK’s BNO scheme early access to their retirement savings, at the behest of the MPF Authority.

 • The New Democratic Party and the Conservative Party in Canada have committed to Hong Kong policies within their manifestos for the upcoming Federal Elections in Canada.